 We use social media cookies from Facebook, Twitter and Google to run Widgets, Embed Videos, Posts, Comments and to fetch profile information.

-The key proposals for the Eastern Foreshore South Precinct include:
+The key proposals for the Eastern Foreshore South Precinct included:

 An enclosed swimming area in the location of the historical ‘Robert Day Memorial Pool’ with an iconic circular floating jetty platform, terraced steps and ramp to access the water and adjacent shade and seating.